Algebraic Geometry Tools for Polynomial Systems in Engineering

 Target Audience: This course is intended for researchers and students who want to understand and work with polynomial equations arising in applications.
 No prior background in algebraic geometry or engineering is required.
 Familiarity with linear algebra and basic properties of multivariate polynomials is sufficient.

-Suggested reading: The following texts may be enjoyable as an elementary-ish introduction to algebraic geometry
+Suggested further reading: The following texts may be enjoyable as an elementary-ish introduction to algebraic geometry

 Schedule